jckouame/EclipseTrainingSlides/slides.md

 subtitle: Optimizing performance

 ---
-title: Module 5
+title: Module 5 Should we skip this?

 - show that the new -stack-list-arguments is being sent to GDB many times but nothing has changed
 - Adding CommandCache
-- Clearing commandCache
-- Listening to resumed event
+- Clearing commandCache by listening to resumed event
-- Using suspend event to log stack trace on breakpoint hit
-- bp hit vs step completed event

 ---
 title: Module 6